bmaupin/civ-modding-tools/alpha-centauri/README.md

 Using Proton, the game seems to always show on whichever monitor is primary in Wayland.

+💡 [Thinker mod](#thinker-mod) has windowed support out of the box

-The suggested workaround is to run the game in a virtual desktop:
+Otherwise, you can run the game in a virtual desktop:

 1. `protontricks 2204130 winecfg`
 1. _Graphics_ > check _Emulate a virtual desktop_